Can We Really Learn One Representation to Optimize All Rewards?: Understanding Forward-Backward Representation Learning

-\begin{proposition}[Informal] Given any discrete CMP, a finite latent space $\gZ$, and a marginal measure $\rho$, any FB representation matrices $F^{\star}_\gZ \in \R^{\abs{\gZ \times \gS \times \gA} \times d}$ and $B^{\star} \in \R^{d \times \abs{\gS \times \gA}}$ that encode this CMP's successor measure (Definition~\ref{def:fb-definition} and Definition~\ref{def:fb-adaptation}) must satisfy the following properties: \begin{enumerate}[topsep=1pt, itemsep=1pt, parsep=0pt, partopsep=0pt] \item The representation dimension $d$ is at least $\abs{\gS \times \gA}$. \item The rank of the matrix $F^{\star}_{\gZ}$ is at least $\abs{\gS \times \gA}$ and at most $d$. \item The rank of the matrix $B^{\star}$ equals to $\abs{\gS \times \gA}$. \item The matrix $B^{\star}$, components of matrix $F^{\star}_\gZ$, the successor measures must satisfy: where $\ph{X}^+$ denotes the pseudoinverse~\citep{moore1920reciprocal, Bjerhammar1951ApplicationOC} of the matrix $\ph{X}$. \end{enumerate} \end{proposition} See Appendix~\ref{appendix:fb-repr-existence} for the complete discussion of the common matrix $B$ and a proof.
-This proposition has three important implications.
-First, when the representation dimension is small ($d < \abs{\gS \times \gA}$), the ground-truth FB representation cannot exist.
-In particular, we have \begin{corollary} For continuous CMPs with $\abs{\gS \times \gA} \to \infty$, it is impossible to learn the ground-truth FB representations with a finite representation dimension $d < \infty$. \end{corollary} Second, we identify a problematic conclusion from Theorem 8 of~\citet{touati2021learning}: the learned FB representations have bounded errors in the optimal Q-value prediction.
-In contrast, our analysis suggests that the learned representations can incur arbitrary errors. \begin{corollary}[Informal] For representation dimension $d < \abs{\gS \times \gA}$ and forward-backward representation matrices learned by the FB algorithm, there exists a reward function such that the error in the optimal Q-value prediction is arbitrarily large. \end{corollary} See Appendix~\ref{appendix:small-d-arbitrary-err} for the complete statement and the proof.
-Third, to analyze these representations, recall that the Q-value for any policy is equivariant to an arbitrary affine transformation with positive scaling of the rewards~\citep{russell1995modern, ng1999policy} (See Lemma~\ref{lemma:q-equivariant} in Appendix~\ref{appendix:equivariant-to-affine-r}).
-We translate this into an invariance property that the ground-truth forward representations must satisfy: \begin{proposition}[Informal] For any state-action pair $(s, a)$, any reward function $r: \gS \times \gA \to \R$, a positive scalar $\nu > 0$, and an offset $\xi \in \R$, the ground-truth forward representations $F^{\star}$ in Definition~\ref{def:fb-definition} are invariant under affine transformations of the latent variables with positive scaling, i.e., $F^{\star}(s, a, z_{\nu r + \xi}) = F^{\star}(s, a, z_r)$. \end{proposition} See Appendix~\ref{appendix:equivariant-to-affine-r} for further discussions and the proof.
-This proposition underscores a \emph{necessary} condition for the ground-truth FB representations.
-Thus, any FB representations that failed to satisfy Proposition~\ref{prop:fb-cylinder-proj} must not equal the ground-truth representations (contrapositive).
-We will use this proposition as the criterion for examining whether the practical FB algorithm converges to the ground-truth representations in our experiments (Sec.~\ref{subsec:fb-didactic-exp}).
-In the next section, we discuss our understanding of the representation objective in the practical FB algorithm.
+Our second set of necessary conditions studies the ground-truth forward representations under reward transformations.
+Recall that the Q-value is equivariant to an arbitrary positive affine transformation on the reward~\citep{russell1995modern, ng1999policy} (See Lemma~\ref{lemma:q-equivariant}).
+We translate this into an invariance property that the ground-truth forward representations must satisfy: \begin{proposition}[Informal] For a scalar $\nu > 0$, and an offset $\xi \in \R$, the ground-truth forward representations $F^{\star}$ are invariant under affine transformations on the reward, i.e., $F^{\star}(s, a, z_{\nu r + \xi}) = F^{\star}(s, a, z_r)$. \end{proposition} See Appendix~\ref{appendix:equivariant-to-affine-r} for further discussions and the proof.
+This proposition underscores a \emph{necessary} condition: any $F$ that failed to satisfy Proposition~\ref{prop:fb-cylinder-proj} must not equal $F^{\star}$ (contrapositive).
+We will use this proposition as the criterion for examining whether the practical FB converges to the ground-truth representations (Sec.~\ref{subsec:fb-didactic-exp}).
+In the next section, we reinterpret the representation objective in FB.
 Our understanding provides insights to simplify the algorithm in Sec.~\ref{sec:method}.